COBRA premium assistance credit.

 ” in the search box.

-If you are entitled to claim the COBRA premium assistance credit, but are not otherwise required to file Form 944, file a
+If you are entitled to claim the COBRA premium assistance credit, but aren't otherwise required to file Form 944, file a Form

 Additional Medicare Tax withholding.